dlboutwe/SlingMD/README.md

 ## Changelog

+### Version 1.1.0.0
+- Added functionality to create notes from calendar items (appointments)
+-    Can Save attachments
+-    Can bulk add all appointments for the day
+- Updated Settings Form

 ### Version 1.0.0.44
 - Added automatic email thread detection and organization
 - Added thread summary pages with timeline views